Eartumpet : Roger Mills, Musician, Composer and Sound Designer

 Month of Sundays - Internet Performances - Roger Mills and Neil Jenkins

-As part of the Month of Sundays season, Roger Mills and Furtherfield artist Neil Jenkins performed a live A/V mix at the Watershed (Bristol) in June 2006.
-This was the first in a series of four live internet A/V performances by international artists and was also screened at The Point CDC Theatre (New York) and E:vent (London).
+As part of the "Month of Sundays" season, Roger Mills and Furtherfield artist Neil Jenkins performed a live networked A/V mix at the Watershed (Bristol) in June 2006.
+This was the first in a series of four live Internet A/V performances by international artists and was also screened at The Point CDC Theatre (New York) and E:vent (London).

 Play A/V mix

-MULTI-AV Cross Continental Internet A/V Jam
+MULTI-AV Cross Continental Networked A/V Jam

 Friday September 10th, 2004